toddobryan/turnin/src/test_analysis/resources/apcsp-final.md

 @
 `01000001 01001110 01010101 01000001 01001100 01001101`
 @
-A
-@@Data-5
+You don't need to have memorized ASCII for this problem.
+Just realize that to spell `MANUAL`, the second and fifth bytes have to be `A` and so must match.
+The only answer where that's the case has `01000001` in the second and fifth spots.
+@@Data-5,A
 In designing a program to analyze traffic data, a programmer needs to determine which data is analog so that she can decide how to convert it to digital data.
 Which of these is analog data?
 @
 Each car's location
 @